railsuser2014/openobject-doc-book-en/6/6_16_Sales/6_16_Sales_packing.rst

 Packaging
 =========

 Products can be managed in several different packaged forms.
-For example if you sell batteries you can define the following packages for a given battery product:
+For example, if you sell batteries you can define the following packages for a given battery product:

-* by Piece: a battery
+* Piece: a battery,

-* Blister pack: a pack of 4 batteries
+* Blister Pack: a pack of 4 batteries,

-* Pack of 100 blisters: 400 batteries
+* Pack of 100 blisters: 400 batteries,

-* Palette, containing 40 packs for a total of 16,000 batteries.
+* Palette: 40 packs for a total of 16,000 batteries.

-Open ERP's packaging management enables you to sell the same product in several different forms.
-The salesperson could sell, separately, one battery or a palette of batteries.
+OpenERP's package management enables you to sell the same product in several different forms.
+The salesperson could sell separately, one battery or a palette of batteries.
 In the order, you can select the default packaging type as a function of the quantities ordered.

-For example, if the customer wants to buy 30,000 batteries, the salesperson can select the package ``palette`` .
-Open ERP will then propose the sale of 32,000 batteries, which corresponds to two palettes.
+For example, if the customer wants to buy 30,000 batteries, the salesperson can select the package ``palette``.
+OpenERP will then propose the sale of 32,000 batteries, which corresponds to two palettes.
 Or the salesperson can select 75 packs.

 The available packages are defined in the product form, in the :guilabel:`Packaging` tab.
 The first item on the list is the one that will be used by default.

-Once a package has been defined on the order, Open ERP will throw up an alert if the ordered quantities do not correspond to the proposed packages.
+Once a package has been defined on the order, OpenERP will throw up an alert if the ordered quantities do not correspond to the proposed packages.
 The quantity must be a multiple of the field :guilabel:`Quantity by Package` defined on the packaging form.